va7sdf/artbergmann/news/1990-1994/_posts/1993-01-09-boys-in-the-bando.markdown

 ---
 title: boys in the bando
-article_author:
+article_author: malcolm parry
-article_publication:
+article_publication: the vancouver sun
-article_date:
+article_date: january 9, 1993
 ---
-Vancouver Sun / Saturday, January 9, 1993 / by Malcolm Parry

 LONG ECHOES . . .
 "It's nice to be working on something that doesn't involve naked women for a change," said Jorge Alejandro "Alex" Waterhouse-Hayward whose exhibition of nearly-made-it rocker Art Bergmann opens at the 56 Gallery, 156 West Hastings, Jan.
 15.

 The nudes are by way of a disciplined hobby.
 In the working world, corporate and celebrity photographer Waterhouse-Hayward handles annual reports, glossy-magazine editorials and the likes of a fully clad Premier Mike Harcourt (the official portrait).
 On Tuesday he will shoot B.C.
 Gas head Bob Kedlac.